 The festival consists of five events over five consecutive days.
 These events have been carefully designed to showcase many different facets of what comics can offer and to appeal to readers, writers and artists alike.
 Additionally, all events are free entry to the public as part of our mission to promote comics to new audiences and remove barriers to entry.

-Each day of events during Papercuts takes place at a different venue.
+Papercuts events take place at several different venues.
 All venues are non-smoking and wheelchair accessible.

 The Papercuts Comics Festival co-directors are Georgina Chadderton and Owen Heitmann.
 Since 2013, they have jointly co-organised Comics with Friends and Strangers, a monthly meeting for current and aspiring comic creators.
-Georgina also co-organised the zine fair Zina Warrior Print Fest in 2017 and 2019 (upcoming).
+Georgina also co-organised the zine fair Zina Warrior Print Fest in 2017 and 2020.

 Georgina ChaddertonFestival Co-Director

 Georgina Chadderton is an Adelaide-based comics creator, illustrator and teacher.
 Her largely autobiographical comics have been published in comics anthologies and literary journals in Australia and internationally, and she’s also self-published many minicomics since 2007 under her pen name, George Rex Comics, including the Ledger Award-shortlisted Harry Potter and My Childhood Obsession.

 Alongside her short works, she’s also working on her debut full-length graphic novel: a memoir about growing up with her brother Robert, who has severe autism.
 Its working title is Oh Brother.
 She began developing this book with the support of the 2016 Colin Thiele Scholarship for Creative Writing, and received the 2017 Ian Wilson Memorial Fellowship through the May Gibbs Children’s Literature Trust to continue working on it.